 Umami means "pleasant savory taste" in Japanese.
 The popularity of umami has been rising since the 1980s when research about the fifth basic taste began to increase.

 In 1985, the Umami International Symposium held in Hawaii determined umami was the scientific term for this fifth taste.
-Experts from the symposium agreed that umami is on its own and does not enhance other basic tastes.
-To determine if umami was its own taste, researchers had to prove that umami was not produced by any combination of other basic tastes.
-Umami was found to be independent of other basic tastes, it has its own specific receptor for its taste, and lastly, it is found universally in many foods.
+In order for it to stand on its own, it had to meet certain criteria.
+Researchers proved that umami was not produced by any combination of other basic tastes, it was independent of other basic tastes.
+And, it has its own specific receptor for its taste.
+Additionally, umami is found universally in many foods.

 Umami has become popular as a flavor with food manufacturers trying to improve the taste of low sodium offerings.
 Chefs elevate their cuisine by creating "umami bombs," which are dishes made of several umami ingredients like fish sauce.
 Some suggest that umami may be the reason for the popularity of ketchup.

-Now that umami has hit the mainstream, it is a buzzword that diners want to experience.
+The word "umami" has hit the mainstream, and it is a buzzword that diners want to experience.
 There are restaurants that play up their savory offerings to attract those interested in flexing their umami-taste-muscle.
-You, too, can try this umami taste for yourself at home with a couple recipes: garlic maple portobello burgers and jamon serrano bruschetta.
+You, too, can try this umami taste for yourself at home with a couple recipes like garlic maple portobello burgers and jamon serrano bruschetta.